Lucius Annaeus Seneca

 Later Roman Emperors or other royals had claimed they were descendants of Cleopatra, and other researchers automatically thought that the line of descent came from the only other known line of descent from Cleopatra VII via Cleopatra Selene and King Juba II.
 However, as shown above, there is, at least, one other line of descent, nearly all of the later Roman Emperors, if not all, descend directly from Arrius Calpurnius Piso or his family; (Pescennius Niger, who was Roman Emperor from 193 CE to 194 CE, during the Year of the Five Emperors, descends from Fannia, Arrius Piso's sister).

 Arria The Younger (Arrius Piso's mother) was also called Livia [Cornelia] Orestilla, as the second wife of Emperor Caligula.
 Her Livia Orestilla name was created by using inherited names - L(ucia) Iul(i)a [Julia] Ari(a) S. [Sabina] Tull(i)a.
-The Roman alphabet did not have separate symbols for U and V nor L and J, and as explained in my book, the roylas switched vowels when creating names.
+The Roman alphabet did not have separate symbols for U and V nor L and J, and as explained in my book, the royals look to have played around with vowels when creating names.
 Her first husband was Gaius Calpurnius Piso, then Caligula married her, and then afterwards she returned to Gaius Piso.
 When Gaius Piso died, she married Lucius Calpurnius Piso.

 Her 'Cornelia' name connects her as a relative of others with the male and female versions of that name (such as being a relative of the historian 'Tacitus').
 The 'Tull(i)a' portion of her name would come from her Flavian ancestry via Titus Flavius Petro's wife 'Tertulla and her ancestry.
 The name 'Tertulla' may be a combination of 'Terrentius' and 'Tullius' via her ancestry.

-Caligula was born in 12 BCE, and died in 41 CE, and ruled from 37-41 CE.
+Caligula was born in 12 CE, and died in 41 CE, and ruled from 37-41 CE.
 He first married Livia Drusilla (a.k.a.
 Junia Claudilla (daughter of Marcus Junius Silanus) "Claudilla" being "Claudia Ill(i)a/Julia").
 Next, he married Livia (Cornelia) Orestilla (a.k.a.
-Arria The Younger, sister of Seneca) as mentioned above.
+Arria The Younger).
 He then married Lollia Paulina, (a.k.a.
 'L. Arria Paulina/Pollina), she is daughter of Seneca, although her parentage is not given in public history.
 Lastly, Caligula married Milonia Caesonia (aka M.Il.
 Annia/Arria Caesonia, or Marcia Julia Arria Caesonia).
 Again, no parentage is given for her in the history of the time, however, the "Milo" or "Mela" portion of her name identifies her with her father, Seneca's brother 'Annaeus Mela'.